mywrites/mywrites.github.io/welcome.md

 category: "Cybersecurity"
 ---

-**CONTEXT**: I built the Help Center at Second Front Systems, Inc. This article provides high-level insight into the product, enabling you to gain a better understanding of other company-related writing samples.
-The Cybersecurity and IAM navigation sections, for example, include a few of the articles I created at Second Front.
-The content below introduces the Help Center launch.
+**CONTEXT**: I built the Help Center at Second Front Systems, and the Cybersecurity and IAM navigation sections include a few of the articles I created here.
+The Meet Game Warden content below not only introduces the new Help Center but also provides high-level insight into this Cybersecurity solution.

 Thank you again for joining the Game Warden team!